tduretz/FCFV_Geodynamics.jl/README.md

   0.015696 seconds (24 allocations: 15.630 MiB)<br/>
   0.015948 seconds (24 allocations: 15.630 MiB)<br/>

-As a conclusion, the package LoopVectorization rocks!
+As a conclusion, the package [LoopVectorization](https://github.com/JuliaSIMD/LoopVectorization.jl) rocks!

 ## Step 0.3: Visualising data ona Triangular mesh using Pyplot

-It was difficult to find a straighforward way to visualise data on triangle within existing Julia packages.
-Luckily, matplotlib has everything neede and is readily avalable via the PyPlot package.
+It was difficult to find a straighforward way to visualise data on triangles within existing Julia packages (docs are sometimes incomplete or practical examples are simply missing).
+Luckily, matplotlib has everything needed and is readily avalable via the PyPlot package.

 Low resolution:<br/>